JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 ## Version 0.3.0 changelog
 ### Changes
-- Changed chat color for FILLER and TRAP items
 - Made the Archipelago menu in Settings prettier
 - Added client options to filter chat messages.
 You can find theses new options in Settings -> Archipelago.
 - Death link now have 3 mode.
 "Unit" will kill the player unit and send a signal when the player's unit dies.
 "Core" Will destroy every player core and will send a signal when a sector is lost.
-"Core Russian roulette" behave like "Core" but will have a 1/6 starting chance of destroying the core upon receiving a signal.
+"Core Russian roulette" behave like "Core" but will have a chance of destroying the core upon receiving a signal (customizable).
 - Added client options to protect captured sector from being destroyed by some Death link modes.
 You can find this new option in the Settings -> Archipelago
 - Added the "Make early roadblocks local" option.
 This option make sure that some basic research required to progress early on are local.
 - Added the "Amount of resources required" option.
 You can now ajust how much of each resources you need to unlock the "Victory" nodes.
 - Removed some derelict from Serpulo map to prevent player from going out of logic.
+- Changed text and added tooltip for the "Clear data" button to prevent confusion.
+- Removed some old buttons in the Settings -> Archipelago menu.
+- Added warning text on the 'Game data' setting page to inform player that theses options will not reset AP data.

 ### Fix
 - Fixed Randomized Serpulo weapon position to better fit the core unit.
-- Fixed a bug were the "Error" icon would be displayed when unlocking multiple nodes.
+- Fixed a bug where the "Error" icon would be displayed when unlocking multiple nodes.
-- Fixed a bug were progressive items would not be unlocked when received.
+- Fixed a bug where progressive items would not be unlocked when received.
-- Fixed a bug were invasion could still happen when the player selected the "Disable invasion" option.
+- Fixed a bug where invasion could still happen when the player selected the "Disable invasion" option.
 - In the generated spoiler, the "->" symbol has been changed to "to" to prevent confusion of overlapping symbols.
+- Fixed a bug where upon not reseting the client after goaling a game the goal signal could be sent again when unlocking a node in a new game.
+- Fixed a bug where multiple Mindustry player in the same multiworld would have the same randomized weapons.
+- Possible fix for a crash happening on the window showing up the first time a player connect to a game.

 ## Setup guide.